 Ms Li and Paul Pisasale then decided to demand from the complainant what was said to be Li’s airfares, accommodation and investigation costs in trying to find out the truth.
 Pisasale called the complainant on numerous occasions, demanding that the complainant pay a sum of money, and threatened to cause detriment to the complainant, including by being subjected to court proceedings, being sued for $200,000, incurring costs of $20,000 in court, being subjected to the adverse publicity of court proceedings and being summoned to go to court.

-Two weeks later, on 1 February 2017, Pisasale had Mr Cameron James McKenzie, a solicitor friend, send a letter to the complainant wrongly claiming to be acting for the complainant’s wife demanding that he pay $8,400, which was said to reflect expenses incurred of $6,100 for a private investigator, $1,500 miscellaneous charges, and $800 legal costs.
+Two weeks later, on 1 February 2017, Pisasale had Mr Cameron James McKenzie, a solicitor friend, send a letter to the complainant wrongly claiming to be acting for the complainant’s wife demanding that he pay $8,400, which was said to reflect expenses incurred of $6,100 for a private investigator, $1,500 miscellaneous charges, and $800 of legal costs.
 That demand was accompanied by a threat to cause detriment to the complainant, namely that in the absence of payment the complainant was to “Answer for your actions in the Federal Court of Australia”, and that a failure to accept the offer may lead to the complainant being criminally prosecuted through his actions being discovered in a court of law.

-Li, McKenzie and Pisasale all appealed their convictions on the grounds that the verdicts are unreasonable and not supported by the evidence, and the learned trial judge erred in not leaving s 24 of the Criminal Code for consideration by the jury and directing the jury in relation to “reasonable cause”.
+Li, McKenzie and Pisasale all appealed their convictions on the grounds that the verdicts were unreasonable and not supported by the evidence, and the learned trial judge erred in not leaving s 24 of the Criminal Code for consideration by the jury and directing the jury in relation to “reasonable cause”.

 Section 415 of the Criminal Code 1899 (Qld) provides that certain conduct is the offence of extortion: